 Through its prosperous history, the NOA has primarily served education and performance activities in academic institutions and small regional opera companies.
 The organization especially welcomes participation of college and university opera workshop directors, students, composers, librettists, scholars, and anyone interested in opera and opera education.

 What we do...

-NOA holds an annual convention featuring performances, panels, workshops, and other continuing-education opportunities for opera educators, professionals, and students.
-Major activities of the NOA include the encouragement of young artists and composers through competitions and performance opportunities, sharing resources for collegiate and regional productions, and publication of scholarly articles.
-Special projects of the NOA include Opera for Youth, the Legacy Project, and the Sacred in Opera.
+NOA holds an annual conference, along with a growing series of regional events, featuring performances, panels, workshops, and other continuing-education opportunities for opera educators, performers, scholars, composers, students, and everyone interested in our craft.
+Major activities of NOA include the encouragement of young artists and composers through competitions and performance opportunities, sharing resources for collegiate and regional productions, and publication of scholarly articles.
+Special projects of NOA include The Legacy Project, Sacred in Opera, the Young People’s Opera Project, and the Lifetime Achievement Award.

 Membership is open to anyone interested in the mission.

 Members who are interested in becoming involved in specific projects of NOA can consult the list of committees for ways to take part.